akien-mga/godot-old-wiki/gdscript.md

 ##  Inheritance Testing

 It's possible to check if an instance inherits from a given class.
-For this the â€œextendsâ€ keyword can be used as an operator instead:
+For this the "extends" keyword can be used as an operator instead:

 ```python
 const enemy_class = preload("enemy.gd")  # cache the enemy class